Structural formula: a formula that shows how the atoms are connected (which atoms are bonded to which).

 geometric isomers.
 This system

-mentioned above the numbers beside the atoms in the image below
+mentioned above, the numbers beside the atoms in the image below

-If the two higher priority groups are on the
+If the two higher priority groups are on the same side

-molecule is designated the Z-isomer (
+of the molecule then the molecule is designated the Z-isomer

-are on opposite sides of the molecule
+are on opposite sides of the molecule then

-this isomer is designated the E-isomer (e for entgegen, German for opposite).
+(e for entgegen, German for opposite).
 This is outlined in the image below:

 So although the cis-trans naming system does not work for all

-molecules it is still widely used in chemistry to name
+molecules, it is still widely used in chemistry to name

 disubstituted alkenes and you should not dismiss it

-out of hand, you will meet lots of molecules which are described using this system
+out of hand.
+You will meet lots of molecules which are described using this system.

 system in that it works for all molecules.

-However it is clearly possible to use both systems to describe simple molecules;
+However, it is clearly possible to use both systems to describe simple molecules;

 are also identified using the E-Z system where